 As of March 31, 2013, the \$41 million of Separation related liabilities is comprised of \$35 million for tax liabilities, \$2 million for liabilities of previously sold businesses of Cendant, \$2 million for other contingent and corporate liabilities and \$2 million of liabilities where the calculated guarantee amount exceeded the contingent liability assumed at the Separation Date.
-In connection with these liabilities, \$22 million is recorded in current due to former Parent and subsidiaries and\$17 million is recorded in long-term due to former Parent and subsidiaries as of March 31, 2013 on the Consolidated Balance Sheet.
-The Company will indemnify Cendant for these contingent liabilities and therefore any payments made to the third party would be through the former Parent.
-The \$2 million relating to guarantees is recorded in other current liabilities as of March 31, 2013 on the Consolidated Balance Sheet.
-The actual timing of payments relating to these liabilities is dependent on a variety of factors beyond the Company's control.
-In addition, as of both March 31, 2013 and December 31, 2012, the Company had \$2 million of receivables due from former Parent and subsidiaries primarily relating to income taxes, which is recorded in other current assets on the Consolidated Balance Sheets.
+In connection with these liabilities, \$22 million is recorded in current due to former Parent and subsidiaries and \$17 million is recorded in long-term due to former Parent and subsidiaries as of March 31, 2013 on the Consolidated Balance Sheet.
+The Company will indemnify Cendant for these contingent liabilities as of March 31, 2013 on the Consolidated be through the former Parent.
+The \$2 million relating to guarantees is recorded in other current liabilities as of March 31, 2013 and December 31, 2012, the Company had \$2 million of receivables due from former Parent and subsidiaries primarily relating to income taxes, which is recorded in other current assets on the Consolidated Balance Sheet.